pffelix/EmbeddedNeuralNetwork/README.md

 ### Architecture
 We trained for this task a tiny convolutional neural network (CNN).
-For training we used the CMU speech recording database convolved with measured impulse responses of the shown room for 45° steps in the horizontal plane.
-We provide pre-trained networks and IPython Code to train your own tinyML network.
+For training we used the CMU speech recording database convolved with measured impulse responses of the shown room for the horizontal plane in 45° steps.
+We provide pre-trained networks and, in addition, IPython Code to train your own tinyML network.

 <p align="center">
 <img src="images/network.png">